 On this day in 1865, white-American General William T. Sherman issued a special field order that would have provided each Black family in America with 40 acres of land and an army mule to work the land.

-In the midst of his "March to the Sea" during the American Civil War, General Sherman and Secretary of War Edwin M. Stanton met with 20 Black community leaders of Savannah, Georgia.
+Amid his "March to the Sea" during the American Civil War, General Sherman and Secretary of War Edwin M. Stanton met with 20 Black community leaders in Savannah, Georgia.

 But President Abraham Lincoln was assassinated, and Andrew Johnson became president.
 Johnson revoked the order, issued special pardons, and returned the property to the white ex-Confederates, the former owners.